lbragstad/notes/code-review-checklist.md

 > If the patch consists of code, we should ensure that it is tested.

-* Do the tests actually test new code that's being added?
+* Do the tests actually test the code that's being added?

 > Don't forget to test the tests!
 If you pull the patch down locally, can you
 > make the tests fail?
 If you revert the change locally and run the tests, do
 > they still pass?
-If so, then the tests probably need some more work.
+If so, then the tests probably need some love.

 * Does the patch introduce test coverage regression?

 > Coverage can be checked by running `tox -e cover`.
 The coverage report can
-> then be inspected locally by running `open keystone/index.html`.
+> then be inspected locally (`open keystone/index.html`).

 * Does the patch require additional testing added to Tempest?